A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Gripping the Machete

-A common mistake is to grip a machete with a “death grip.”
-Your grip should actually be somewhat loose.
+A common mistake is griping a machete with a “death grip.”
+Your grip should be somewhat loose.

-If you are getting really sweaty, you can wear gloves with the machete or even use a lanyard to attach the handle to your wrist.
-This will prevent the machete from slipping out of your hand (and causing you to lose a toe!).
+If you are getting sweaty, wear gloves with the machete or even use a lanyard to attach the handle to your wrist.
+This will prevent the machete from slipping out of your hand (causing you to lose a toe!).

 Machete Form

-Here is where it helps to have a really strong core!
-Contrary to what many think, you should actually be swinging the machete from your core, and not your back or arms.
+Here is where it helps to have a solid core!
+Contrary to what many think, you should be swinging the machete from your core, not your back or arms.

 Your elbow should be leading as your arm whips around.
 Your wrist will flick at the very last moment before you make contact with what you are chopping.